The treatment for anorexia nervosa usually involves a combination of psychological therapy and supervised weight gain.

 - "putting on weight is the single worst thing that can happen in my life"

 - "everyone I know secretly thinks I am fat"

 - "if I finish the whole meal then people I am eating with will think I am greedy and worthless"

 The therapist will encourage the adoption of healthier, more realistic ways of thinking that should lead to more positive behaviour.

 Interpersonal therapy (IPT)

-IPT is based on the theory that our relationships with other people and the outside world in general have a powerful effect on our mental health.
+IPT is based on the theory that relationships with other people and the outside world in general have a powerful effect on mental health.

 Anorexia may be associated with feelings of low self-esteem, anxiety and self-doubt caused by problems with interacting with people.

 During IPT, the therapist will explore negative issues associated with your interpersonal relationships and how these issues can be resolved.

 FPT is based on the theory that mental health conditions may be associated with unresolved conflicts that occurred in the past, usually in childhood.